ku4eto/Magisk_SpeakerMod_Pixel_4a/README.md

 ## Known issues
 1. The `Alarm` sound level has an issue, where it cannot go below a certain point when done via the physical Volume bottons menu.
 If its done via the `Settings > Sound`, it may be reduced to minimum, but the sound level is still auidible.
 2. Changing or even checking the runtime values via `tinymizx` will cause the rest of the options to reset and lose the stereo sound.
-You will need to reboot the phone then.
+There is a check to reapply the settings by changing the display state (lock/wake).
+If nothing works - reboot.
 3. Trying to set a value for `RX0 Mix Digital Volume` lower than `84` will cause some sort of overflow, despite valid range being `0-124`.
 Possibly related to global level settings.

-4. The `service.sh` check if the values are actually set in `tinymix` does not seem to be running continiously.
-Not sure if its even needed though.
+For any issues, there are logs available at `/data/local/tmp/speakermod.log`.